glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Proof of membership

-Proving that a data block is included in the tree only requires shwoing the blocks in the path from that data block to the root.
+Proving that a data block is included in the tree only requires showing the blocks in the path from that data block to the root.
 Hence $O(\log N)$.

 ---